 With the passage of time and the rush of events, the stakes have become much higher.
 Yet the EU continues to select its leaders as if its postmodern continental paradise were not under siege from the south, because of the disintegration of the Arab world, and to the east, thanks to Russian aggression.
 Just like last time, the selection of the new high representative, Federica Mogherini, was undignified, full of haggling, and more focused on her gender, party affiliation, and nationality than on her actual qualifications for the job.
 And those are few: Mogherini emerged from obscurity just a few months ago to become Italy’s foreign minister.

 Critics look at Mogherini’s lack of experience and assume that the EU’s underperformance in foreign policy will continue.
 This is a real possibility, and with crises brewing to Europe’s east and south, this is a particularly bad moment for the EU to descend into a bout of internal squabbling.
-But Mogherini can transcend the process that selected her and
+But Mogherini can transcend the process that selected her and be the foreign policy representative the EU needs if she learns a few lessons from the recent past.

 - Full website and iPad access